 What if You Need Help from the Police While Visiting Tijuana?

-Tijuana police are not known for being too helpful to tourists.
+The Tijuana police department is not known for being too helpful to tourists.
 They do try to keep the peace and protect tourists from violent crime.
 For example, while visiting Tijuana, I was in a bar that was robbed by two armed men.
 After the robbery, the police went after the criminals immediately.
 The crime was taken very seriously.
 You can read the whole story about the armed robbery here.

 The police don’t want tourists getting injured or killed while visiting the city.
 After all, Tijuana makes a large portion of its revenue from tourism.
 The city already has a poor reputation when it comes to crime and safety.
 They don’t want a worse reputation.
 If you’re involved in a violent situation, the police will try to help.